fbpx

-With postcard worthy beaches, lush jungles, ample wildlife and dreamy waterfalls, it’s no surprise that Costa Rica is the most popular vacation spot in Central America.
+With lush jungles, adventure activities, surf and sun, Costa Rica is a perfect vacation spot for all types of travelers.
 We’ve put together an ultimate bucket list of the top things to do in Costa Rica — from the must-see places to off the beaten path adventures.
 Let’s start planning your trip to paradise!

-From can’t miss highlights to offbeat destinations to heart-pumping adventures, this list is a round up of the top things to do in Costa Rica for all types of travelers.
-Use this as a guide for planning your trip to the land of “pura vida”.
+From can’t-miss highlights to offbeat destinations to heart-pumping adventures, this list is a round up of the top things to do in Costa Rica for all types of travelers.
+Use this as a guide for planning your trip to the land of pura vida.

 1. Learn how to surf